catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 these companies may continue making products that we enjoy.

 Additioanlly, No modification have been applied to Rocksmith Custom Song Project sourcecode (besides new UI tab).
+  - 1fix for PS3 conversion (#273 on github)

-This software makes use of Applications not made by developers who are not part of this project.
+This software makes use of Applications not made by developers who are part of this project.

 All claims and liabilities of any misuse of the programs of this folder should be directed to the respective developer.